-Similarly, mining company security were reported as the perpetrator 16 percent of the time, and primarily by respondents living in South Kivu and Maniema provinces and to a lesser extent North Kivu.
+Similarly, mining company security were reported 16 percent of the time by respondents, and most notably, by people living in South Kivu and Maniema provinces and to a lesser extent North Kivu.
 Likewise, mining company security agents were reported as perpetrators of violence just as often in due diligence zones (15 percent) as they were in non-due diligence zones (17 percent).

-Given that in our study we sampled areas that we believed to have little or no armed group interference, we still observed that FARDC and armed groups accounted for 13 percent of the total reports of perpetrators of violence.
-This potentially highlights a spread of armed group interference in mining areas of the region in the first half of 2018.
+Given that in our study we sampled areas with little or no armed group interference, we still observed that FARDC and armed groups accounted for 13 percent of the total reports of perpetrators of violence.
+This only further highlights the spread as well as intransigence of armed group interference in this region over the past 6 months.